 Equipment Library

-The Seattle Astronomical Society maintains a library of small and medium size telescopes that may be checked out for a period of 1 month by members in good standing.
+The Seattle Astronomical Society maintains a library of small and medium size telescopes that may be checked out by members in good standing.
 If you are new to astronomy, this is an excellent way to learn how to use a telescope and to begin viewing the wonders of the night sky, without having to invest immediately in a telescope of your own.
 To check out a telescope, please check out our equipment available for loan.

 If you have any questions about borrowing equipment, or do not see a specific piece of equipment please reach out to our Equipment Manager.